 Legally, What Is Emotional Abuse?

 - Repeatedly contacting someone without their consent through calls, messages, or social media.
+This form of harassment can cause emotional distress and is often a tactic used by those exhibiting controlling behaviour.

 What Can You Do if You’re Experiencing Emotional Abuse?